Triggers, Inner Child, and Nervous-System Dysregulation: How to Calm the Body When Your Mind Feels Out of Control

 🪞 The Body That Thinks Without You

 Sometimes your body “thinks” before your mind does.
-A small comment, a tone of voice, or an unanswered text can send you spiraling.That’s the body remembering the past.
+A small comment, a tone of voice, or an unanswered text can send you spiraling — that’s the body remembering the past.

-“He’s leaving.”
-“She doesn’t care.”
-“I’m alone again.”
+“He’s leaving.”“She doesn’t care.”“I’m alone again.”

-But those thoughts aren’t facts; they’re translations of sensation.
-Recognizing that the thought is a symptom—not the source—is the first step toward calm.
+But those thoughts aren’t facts.
+They’re translations of sensation.Recognizing that a thought is a symptom — not the source — is the first step toward calm.

 💠 The Many Selves Within: Inner-Child Psychology